GeoffWilliams/windowsnow/README.md

 4. Default Profile -> Ubuntu
 5. Save and reopen.
 Should now be in Ubuntu shell

 Now you can setup Ubuntu.
-Some apps like `az` run "magically" from windows inside WSL but most dont, so run the next script inside Ubuntu - you can launch terminal from inside VS code editing this project and you will be in the right place:
+Some apps like `az` run "magically" from windows inside WSL but most dont, so run the next script inside Ubuntu - you can launch terminal from inside VS code editing this project and you will be in the right place otherwise your Windows system files are at `/mnt/c`:

 ```shell
 sudo ./setup_system.sh